kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ## Code Freeze

+Once Code Freeze kicks in, only PRs with the label `priority/critical-urgent` && targeting the upcoming release (/milestone v1.xx) are able to get merged.

+This is enforced via test-infra automation, as a means of "new release coming in a few weeks - we're only merging critical PRs in".

-Once Code Freeze starts, all issues still in the upcoming release **should** have a priority label of `priority/critical-urgent`.
-This means that on the morning before Code Freeze begins you need to go through the open issues (and PRs) which are approved-for-milestone but not marked critical-urgent and poke the owners reminding them that in the next day Code Freeze will mean any issues not marked `priority/critical-urgent` will potentially be moved to the subsequent release.
+As explained in sections [Code Freeze Preparation] and [Filtering], it becomes incrementally more difficult to merge new stuff as time progresses, and this should be incrementally enforced.
+As such, in the days around the start of Code Freeze, owners of issues and PRs not marked as critical-urgent should be poked again, reminding them that Code Freeze starts/started at DD/MM, which means any issues not marked `priority/critical-urgent` _could_ be moved to the subsequent release.

 The criteria for moving issues is a mix of:

-- How critical is the Issue to be fixed for the currently imminent release?
+- Criticality: How critical is the Issue to be fixed for the currently imminent release?
-- Is the PR expected to be ready for merging soon?
+- Time Estimation: Is the PR expected to be ready for merging soon?
-- How big is the change?
+- CI Stability: How big is the change?
 Could it cause instability to CI?
 If so, it either needs to be closely tracked /or/ moved.

 For issues/PRs that look tricky, you can consolidate with the Release Lead and SIG/PR owners to reach a decision.